Luftdrache/De-Rus_Dictionary/README.md

 # De-Rus_Dictionary
-Desktop german-russian dictionary with simple game for memorizing words and "Word of the day" widget
+Windows Forms application: desktop german-russian dictionary with simple game for memorizing words and "Word of the day" widget